edthedev/edthedev.github.io/_drafts/learn2code/Learn2Code.md

 ## Learn to Code

-### Minecraft Puzzles
+### MIT Scratch

-[Minecraft on Code.org](https://studio.code.org/s/hero/stage/1/puzzle/1) is my favorite guided learn-to-code series.

-It has a Minecraft theme, stars YouTube celebrities, and has a plot.
-Along the way, kids get to control Steve while programming a robot ally to solve puzzles.
+[MIT Scratch](https://scratch.mit.edu/projects/editor/?tutorial=home) is the original block based code learning environment.

+I think it's still the most feature complete.
+The ability to add animations, backgrounds and custom recorded sounds makes this a stronger creative toy than a lot of others.

+Scratch also has a built in video tutorial series that explores a bunch of great computer science concepts.

+Let me know if you enjoy [my humble Scratch creations](https://scratch.mit.edu/users/edthedev/).

 ### MakeCode Arcade & Meowbit

-Kids need shelter, food, love, and a hand-held that they can write their own games for.
+> Kids need shelter, food, love, and a hand-held video game player that they can write their own games for.

 [MeowBit](https://www.amazon.com/Kittenbot-Card-Sized-Computer-Microsoft-Compatible/dp/B07QNTSSYP) is a hand-held video game that a kid can write code for using a snap-block language.